ccoff/ccoff.github.io/content/a-modest-mouse.md

 With the hardware components ready, it was time to turn to the equally important task of writing some code to track the IR beam and move the mouse pointer.

-[OpenCV](https://www.opencv.org) is ideally suited to this task -- determining where a particular type of object is located in an image.
-With built-in routines for webcam image capture and processing, it really takes a lot of the hard work off your hands, allowing you to concentrate on tracking that IR beam.
+[OpenCV](https://www.opencv.org) is ideally suited to this task; i.e., determining where a particular type of object is located in an image.
+With built-in routines for webcam image captures and processing, it really takes a lot of the hard work off of your hands, allowing you to concentrate on tracking that IR beam.

 For mouse pointer manipulation, I had used [PyUserInput](https://github.com/PyUserInput/PyUserInput) in another project of mine, and it had worked well.
 PyUserInput is Python-based, and OpenCV has Python bindings available.
 (I use Debian, and it includes the python-opencv package; your Linux distribution probably does as well.
 I have not tested this on Windows.)

 I had concerns that performance might be unacceptably slow using Python with OpenCV, but they proved to be unfounded.
 The app hums along with no noticeable lag between head movement and mouse pointer movement.

 Again, see [the code](https://github.com/ccoff/ir-mouse) for details as to what is going on under the hood, but in short, it uses value and hue thresholds to filter out everything in the captured image but the IR beam.
-(The IR pass filter on the webcam makes this process much more reliable.)
-If the beam has moved a sufficient distance, we move the mouse pointer accordingly.
+(The IR pass filter on the webcam makes this process much more reliable by removing stray interference.)
+If the beam has moved a sufficient distance, we move the mouse pointer as well.
 The greater the distance the IR pointer moves, the greater the scale factor we use to determine how much the mouse pointer moves.

-It took some fiddling to achieve an acceptable acceleration rate for the pointer, as well as handle small, fine adjustments.
-If you use this code in your own project, you will likely want to adjust these values (as well as the hue and value thresholds) for your own setup and preferences.
+It took some fiddling to achieve an acceptable acceleration rate for the pointer, as well as handle small, fine movements.
+If you use this code in your own project, you will likely want to adjust these values (as well as the hue and value thresholds) for your own environment.

 ## Final thoughts